Money showering individuals. Featured image for the ABLE account article

 Yes!
 An ABLE account is like a 529-college savings plan where individuals can create investment strategies to meet their risk tolerance.
 Individuals can only change their investment allocations twice a year.

-There are 46 states that offer an ABLE Account plan.
+46 states offer an ABLE Account plan.
 Those states offer different account balance caps and requirements.
 If an Account Owner is a resident in a state that does not offer an ABLE Account, s/he/they are eligible to open an account in another state.
-You’re able to check evaluate each state’s ABLE Account plan here.
+You’re able to check and evaluate each state’s ABLE Account plan here.

 Follow this link and select the state to find additional state-based information including but not limited to: